DreamOfTheRedChamber/leetcode/README.md

 * While loop: flow control counters

 ### Bad smells for refactoring and optimization <a id="bad-smells"></a>
-* code/function length > 100
+* Code/function length > 100
-* too many if statement checking for boundary cases
+* Too many if statement checking for boundary cases
-* code do not generalize well.
+* Code do not generalize well.
 Only work for current problem. e.g. merge 2 sorted list -> merge k sorted List
-* nested while loops (really error prone)
+* Nested while loops (really error prone)

 ### Sins <a id="sins"></a>
 #### Java sins <a id="sins-java"></a>
-* linkedhashset could not be iterated reversely
+* Linkedhashset could not be iterated reversely
-* heavy to return tuple values
+* Heavy to return tuple values
-* only pass by values
+* Only pass by values
-* lambda expressions are still not closures
+* Lambda expressions are still not closures

 #### Whiteboard coding sins <a id="sins-whiteboard-coding"></a>
-* whiteboard coding does not simulate daily workflow of software engineers, thus might generate high false positives and false negatives.
+* Whiteboard coding does not simulate daily workflow of software engineers, thus might generate high false positives and false negatives.
-  * finish algorithms in 20 min in a bug-free and clean way requires lots of practice.
+  * Finish algorithms in 20 min in a bug-free and clean way requires lots of practice.
 It does not only require interviewee to understand algorithms and data structures, but also really proficient in these, sometimes even remember pretty tricky test cases.
-  * the optimization process in algorithm questions is over-optimization.
+  * The optimization process in algorithm questions is over-optimization.
 In practice, only improve performance when necessary.
-  * stand and write code on whiteboard is really exhausting if lasting for 4-5 hours.
+  * Stand and write code on whiteboard is really exhausting if lasting for 4-5 hours.

 #### Leetcode sins <a id="sins-leetcode"></a>
 * When problem occurs, too few stack trace